Research Skills and Literacy: Philosophy and Method in the Social Sciences

 School: School of Government and Society

 Department: Department of Political Science and International Studies

 First year module

-Demonstrate a sophisticated understanding of the ways in which different types of evidence are used to construct arguments in your discipline; and
+- Demonstrate an in-depth understanding of the ways in which different types of evidence are used to construct arguments in your discipline.

 - Effectively integrate theoretical and empirical material to construct your own arguments, both verbally and in writing.

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.